raf simons continues to reimagine calvin klein: next up, new logo | read | i-D

 Raf is certainly making his mark on the brand as Chief Creative Officer.
 So far, he's combined the label's men's and women's ready-to-wear collections, appointed Clémande Burgevin Blachman as creative director of Calvin Klein Home, and reinvigorated the brand's made-to-measure service, Calvin Klein by Appointment.

-Raf's first collection for the label will debut 10 February at 10am during New York Fashion Week.
+Raf's first collection for the label will debut on February 10, during New York Fashion Week.

 Text Isabelle Hellyer